CGJennings/se3docs/docs/dm-setting-collections.md

 ## Global settings

-The global settings are temporary setting space between the default settings and the user settings.
-Changes to the global setting space last only until the application exists.
+The global settings are a temporary setting space between the default settings and the user settings.
+Changes to the global setting space last only until the application exits.
 The global settings are initialized at startup from the default settings.
 Plug-ins can then [define temporary settings here](assets/javadoc/resources/RawSettings.html) that contain defaults for their own user preferences.
 Because these vanish when the application ends, if the plug-in is uninstalled and the keys are not overridden by user preferences, the settings will simply vanish without clogging up the user's preference file.

 ## User settings